 - Sonax Wheel Cleaner – $16 @ Amazon.
 Designed for any type of wheel.
 NOT to be used on paint.

 - Meguiar’s / Mother’s Clay Bar Kit – $15-20 OTC.
 A great way to start really detailing your car.
 These kits come with a clay bar, a microfiber towel, and a bottle of QD.

-- Nanoskin Fine Mitt – $45 @ Amazon.
-Better then clay since it lasts longer and you don’t have to throw it out if you drop it, just rinse it off.
+- Nanoskin Fine Mitt – $30 @ Amazon.
+Better than clay since it lasts longer and you don’t have to throw it out if you drop it, just rinse it off.
 The price may scare you, but you’ll buying 2+ clay kits to equal the lifetime of this.
 Large though, cannot reach smaller areas.

 - Meguiar’s DUB Wheel Cleaner – $9 OTC.
 OTC version of Sonax.
 For wheels only.
 Not as strong though.
 A good choice to keep as a backup.

 - These are pretty much the standard in first time recommended products.
 They are tried, true, and proven to work in a variety of settings.
 M105 has extreme cut and M205 can actually get pretty aggressive if used with an appropriate pad.
 There is a slight learning curve to M105.